Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Experimental evaluation

-All the experiments were implemented using PyTorch~\cite{pytorch} on a server with 8 NVIDIA-A100 GPUs.
-For both semantic segmentation and object detection tasks, the effectiveness of an adversarial attack was measured by evaluating the drop of the model performance with a task-dependent metric.
-For semantic segmentation models, the \textit{mean Intersection-over-Union} (mIoU) \cite{minaee_image_2020} was used on the subset of pixels not belonging to the applied patch, as done in \cite{2022arXiv220101850R}.
-For object detection models, the performance was measured by the \textit{COCO mean Average Precision} (mAP) \cite{minaee_image_2020,lin2014microsoft} on the whole image.
-Note that, for object detection, the patch area was not removed for the computation of the mAP.
-Therefore even a random patch reduces the overall accuracy, since it may occlude possible objects to be recognized.
+For both SS and OD tasks, the effectiveness of an adversarial attack was measured by evaluating the drop of the model performance with a task-dependent metric.
+For SS models, the \textit{mean Intersection-over-Union} (mIoU) was used on the subset of pixels not belonging to the applied patch, as done by \cite{2022arXiv220101850R}.